Deltares/Wflow.jl/docs/src/structure.md

 information about type parameters you can check out [Type parameters](https://docs.julialang.org/en/v1/manual/types/#man-parametric-composite-types).
 Since these parameters can be of any type, it is possible to declare an unlimited number of composite types.
-The type parameters are used to set the type of `struct` fields, below as an example with a part of the `SBM` struct:
+The type parameters are used to set the type of `struct` fields, below an example with a part of the `SBM` struct:

 ```julia
 @get_units @with_kw struct SBM{T,N,M}